-Management has evaluated subsequent events through the date that the financial statements were available to be issued, February 15, 2023.
-See Note 10 for relevant disclosure.
-No subsequent events occurring after this date have been evaluated for inclusion in these financial statement.
+Management has evaluated subsequent events through the date that the financial statements were available to be issued, February 22, 2024.
+No subsequent events occurring after this date have been evaluated for inclusion in these financial statements.

 Recently Issued and Implemented Accounting Pronouncements